Rome Airport to City: Easy Guide

 Leonardo Express Fiumicino (FCO) €14 25 min Fastest direct route to Roma Termini

-Taxi fixed fare Fiumicino (FCO) €50 45–60 min Groups, heavy luggage, and late-night arrivals
+Taxi (fixed fare) Fiumicino (FCO) €50 45–60 min Groups, luggage, late arrivals

-Airport bus Fiumicino (FCO) €5–7 60–90 min Budget travellers
+Airport Bus Fiumicino (FCO) €5–7 60–90 min Budget travellers

-Taxi fixed fare Ciampino (CIA) €30 30–45 min Groups and late arrivals
+Taxi (fixed fare) Ciampino (CIA) €30 30–45 min Groups and late arrivals

 Getting from Fiumicino Airport (FCO) to Rome